qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 The `prompt` is there to give you some additional context about the state of your system.
-Importantly for us, it conveniently tells us where we are on our computer.
+Importantly for us, it conveniently tells us where we are on our computers.
 This will be very helpful as we proceed.

 Type `n` or `next` and hit enter to continue.

 ## Present Working Directory

 Where you are at any moment on your computer's file system is known as the "current working directory" (CWD).
-As discussed before it is also often displayed in the prompt.
+As discussed earlier, it is also often displayed in the prompt.

 *Note*: The term "directory" is interchangeable with the term "folder".

 However, we can also use a shell command to **print** our **working** **directory** to the screen.
-Notice how the command is named by its task:
+Notice how the command is named by its function:
 `print` `working` `directory`
 `↓       ↓         ↓`
 `p       w         d`